mathjax/MathJax/docs/html/_sources/output.txt

 The HTML-CSS output processor produces high-quality output in all major browsers, with results that are consistent across browsers and operating systems.
 This is MathJax's primary output mode.
-It's major advantage is its quality and consistency; it's drawback is that it is slower than the NativeMML mode at rendering the mathematics.
+Its major advantage is its quality and consistency; its drawback is that it is slower than the NativeMML mode at rendering the mathematics.
 (The HTML-CSS processor has not yet been optimized for speed, so you can expect some improvement in the future.
 Note that IE8 in "IE8